krrr/wstan/README.md

 Tunneling a TCP connection in WebSocket to circumventing firewalls.
 It's light and can run on some PaaS (with SSL support).

+## Features
+* Authentication
+* Dispay error message in browser (plain HTTP only)
+* SOCKS v5 and HTTP(S) in the same port (HTTP proxy is slower)

+WARN: Do not rely it on security (encryption always enabled, but is much weaker than SSL)

 ## Usage
 ```
 wstan [-h] [-g] [-c | -s] [-d] [-z] [-p PORT] [-t TUN_ADDR]